philippgille/go-wasm/README.md

 Go WASM execution requires a Go-specific wrapper, `wasm_exec.js`.
 This can then be executed by any JavaScript runtime, in or outside the browser.
 The Go project provides this in `$(go env GOROOT)/misc/wasm/wasm_exec.js`.

+The non-browser runtimes differ in how files are read from the host's filesystem, so for reading the `wasm_exec.js` file, in addition to this file itself, we need to have another runtime-specific wrapper.

 ### Browser

 For running the WASM program in the browser, you can serve the files with any web server that supports the `application/wasm` MIME type.
 You can use a regular Go server (`http.ListenAndServe(...)`), Caddy, or others.